lcol3117/ciadad/README.md

   `replace i with minimum in the new set`

+Then sort the set

-Then, calculate the median of the set
+Then, calculate the median of the sorted set